 Overall, the competition is rigorous.
 The exams are laced in critical-thinking and complex problem-solving techniques.
 Most questions require more than the obvious to answer correctly.
 Our students work very hard and very conscientiously through the whole day.

 The Math Bowl team at Central Catholic is made up of volunteers.
 Each year the teachers suggest students that may perform well in the competition.
 Those students are then invited to compete.
 They are given study packets and ask their teachers for help, as necessary.
 How much is studied is up to the individual student.

 Science Olympiad is a county wide competition testing their knowledge in all areas of science.
 The team comes in smiling and ready to work after school and on Saturdays to prepare and practice for competition.
 Students then compete taking tests, making presentations and using models built for the Science competition.
 The students gain valuable experience using the Scientific Method in a competitive environment.
 CCHS students and teams have been successful in past competitions.

 Students learn a variety of speech genres and compete in speech contests throughout the county and wider region.
-The speeches students give and perform in front of variety of groups provide them with valuable public speaking experience in front of groups large and small and settings both informal and competitive.
+The speeches students give and perform in front of variety of groups provide them with valuable public speaking experience in front of groups large and small and settings in both informal and competitive.
 Many of our students do well in competition and earn prizes including funds that will help them with future college expenses.
-Speech and Debate club meets after school and club members are also expected to continue to practice in their spare time
+Speech and Debate club meets after school and club members are also expected to continue to practice in their spare time.

 BETA is a national Catholic high school organization.
 Beta International leads by serving others.
 Members must have a 3.0 or better GPA, outstanding citizenship, and evidence of leadership and service in the school community.
 All service is done on campus.